neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 Yes, it feels like we are rebuilding a database, but it's not that much work and the manual process allows for performance tweaking which is desirable when building a large application.
-To put it simply: building your own indexes scales.
+You will also have to maintain both reducers together.
+This might sound tedious or prone to errors but in reality these two reducers are coupled by our effects, so it's not that difficult.

 ```ts
 import { call, put } from 'redux-saga/effects';